choiharam/card/README.md

 # Printing the Cards
 I'm planning to print out and make it as a physical card.
-It will look like any conventional game cards.
+It will look like any conventional game card.
-The design of the cards is still under construction.
+The design of the card is still under construction.
+The back side design is not planned yet.

-Here below, you can see what I have done so far:
+Here you can see what I have done so far:

 ![cards](https://github.com/choiharam/card/blob/main/images/cards.gif)